Align

 My Process

 This is the design framework I came up with and have been using for subsequent projects.
-This allow us to work systematically with the developers, product managers and other stakeholders important to our projects.
+This allow me to work systematically with the developers, product managers and other stakeholders.

 1. Align with Stakeholders